mimcmahon20/Jammming-Spotify-Playlists/README.md

-#Jammming Spotify Playlists
+# Jammming Spotify Playlists

-🔴 My first React App I learned about state management, API requests, props, and much more.
+My first React App I learned about state management, API requests, props, and much more.
 The app allows users to search for songs, add them to a playlist, add their most listened to songs, and add the playlist to their library.
 Note: This app requires access to be added in the backend for Spotify's API.
 If you'd like to try it, reach out!

-##Features
+## Features
-🟠 Allows users to sign in and out of their Spotify accounts through Spotify's API 🟤 Create multiple playlists in the same session
+🟠 Allows users to sign in and out of their Spotify accounts through Spotify's API

+🟤 Create multiple playlists in the same session

-🟡 Playlist creation is not shown until the user signs in 🟢 Dynamically displays search results as the user types 🔵 Displays users' all-time most streamed songs and allows them to be added to the playlist 🟣 Custom playlist names
+🟡 Playlist creation is not shown until the user signs in

+🟢 Dynamically displays search results as the user types

+🔵 Displays users' all-time most streamed songs and allows them to be added to the playlist

+🟣 Custom playlist names